About the Career

 Upon successful completion of this apprenticeship, you will receive:

-- A Certificate of Completion of paid-related Instruction from LTC
+- A Certificate of Completion of paid-related Instruction from Lakeshore

 - A Certificate of Completion of the Apprenticeship from the Bureau of Apprenticeship Standards